LitoMore/simple-icons-cdn/README.md

 #### `color`

 Optional.
-Default to the color of icon from [Simple Icons](https://simpleicons.org).
+Default to the color of icon from https://simpleicons.org.

 ### Example